 - Alternative Character Interpretation: Whether the Mouse King is a Jerkass Woobie or not.
 Hints of his possibly being so are his return of Clara's slipper to Clara the next night, hinting some hint of (somewhat perhaps grudging) kindness, which shows a small displaying hint of a Jerk with a Heart of Gold.
 While he does threaten Clara's kitten later on, it is slightly justified when Clara offered him some chocolates (despite first glance at distrusting before she reassured him), she did trap him and crushed his tail in the progress and took that fury out in forcing her to decide.

-Cult Classic: By far one of the better adaptations of the story.
+- Cult Classic: By far one of the better adaptations of the story.

-Moral Event Horizon: When the Mouse King threatens to kill Clara's kitten if she doesn't hand over the Nutcracker.
+- Moral Event Horizon: When the Mouse King threatens to kill Clara's kitten if she doesn't hand over the Nutcracker.

-What an Idiot: The royal family don't notice the Mouse Queen transforming Hans into a nutcracker and just assume that he was a nutcracker right from the start and that Drosselmeier was trying to con them in some way.
+- What an Idiot!: The royal family don't notice the Mouse Queen transforming Hans into a nutcracker and just assume that he was a nutcracker right from the start and that Drosselmeier was trying to con them in some way.

-The Woobie: Hans.
+- The Woobie: Hans.
 He tries to save his uncle, Drosselmeier by breaking the princess' curse in order to save the latter's life.
 When he does do so, he's cursed into the form of an inanimate nutcracker by the spiteful Mouse Queen, with her son trying to hunt him down for crushing his tail accidentally.
-He is asleep for centuries till he's re-awoken to fight the Mouse King, completely unaware of the situation.
+He is asleep for years till he's re-awoken to fight the Mouse King, completely unaware of the situation.
 When he finally defeats him, he's denied Clara's hand in marriage in the Doll Kingdom due to her own dreams.
 Thankfully, he's revived as a human being at the end of the film.